okeeffed/dennisokeeffe-blog/content/blog/2020-07-11-twitter-bot.md

 > It is worth noting that `post` returns a promise, hence why we make `main` an `async` function and use `await` when calling to post

 That is it!
-Let's now see the bot in action.

-## Step 5: Run the bot

 Let's now run `node index.js`.
 If successful, you should get the following back:

 ```s
 > node index.js